 Finding the best gaming mouse for you is one of the best ways to upgrade your play.
 No matter what you play and what you like, there’s a gaming mouse out there for you.
 Let’s help you find the best gaming mouse in 2023.

 Think about it like this: upgrading your gaming mouse is an upgrade to your personal skill.
-It’s no secret some of the top streamers and pro players love their mouse and take pride in the hardware they’ve grown fond of.
+It’s no secret some of the top streamers and pro players love their mice and take pride in the hardware they’ve grown fond of.
 A well-designed mouse will give you the extra edge you need to be cracked at Fortnite.

 Some FPS players are looking for a mouse that has a crazy high DPI and a good polling rate so they can quick-scope some noobs.
 Some players are just looking for a mouse that looks good.
 We all have different tastes.
 Let’s dive in.

 Razer Deathadder V2

 Specs – DPI: 20,0000| Buttons: 6 | Style: Right | Weight: 82g

 The Razer DeathAdder V2 is an infamous piece of hardware that has pleased many gamers in many different genres.
 Its all-around durability, comfort, and grip have gained the respect of many professional players as the best gaming mouse of all time.